 important people of the past were able to accomplish now sits as a heap of ruins.
 This is a view that comes naturally to anyone who wanders this land strewn with so many ruins you can barely walk anywhere without crunching ancient pottery underfoot.

 3:15: “‘Or with princes, for whom there was gold, who filled their houses with silver.

-Here, in death, prisoners and slaves are free from their labors and all are equal, the small and the great.
+In death, prisoners and slaves are free from their labors.
+All are equal, the small and the great.

-Why is light (or life) given, Job asks, to a man whose way is hidden from God and his care, whom God has intentionally covered over or hidden so as not to see him and help him.
-Here we begin to get a clearer picture of Job’s feelings about his own situation: that God has hidden him away and forgotten about him.
-This is the same kind of idea as Jesus’ teaching about lighting a lamp and putting it under a bucket (Matt.
-5:15).
+Why is light (or life) given, Job asks (referring back to vs. 20*), to a man whose way is hidden from God and his care, whom God has intentionally covered over or hidden so as not to see him and help him.
+Here we begin to get a clearer picture of Job’s feelings about his situation: that God has hidden him away and forgotten about him.
 What good is it to have the light of life, Job asks, if it is covered over in darkness, away from the care of God?
-What good is it to be alive if suffering and misery are what life brings?
+What good is it to be alive if suffering and misery are all that life brings?

 His condition is so bad, Job says, that the sight of food makes him groan.
 Even eating has become painful for him.

 Job’s True Motive in Religion

 For the terror I feared happens to me, and what I dreaded comes to me

 Here Job reveals his true motive for serving God and offering all those sacrifices: to prevent bad things from happening to him (Job 1:5).
 This is the underlying motive for much of practical religion around the world: to avoid problems and have a good life.
 But all that religious activity didn’t stop horrible things from happening to Job.

 I was not at ease, and I was not undisturbed, and I was not at rest, and trouble came.